How to Launch Application on System Start in Mac OS X

 You can choose any application to launch automatically on system startup of Mac OS X with this trick.
 Generally speaking, this is most appropriate for helper applications and small apps that are frequently used.

 How to Automatically Open an Application on Startup of Mac OS X

-- Launch into your OS X System Preferences ( Apple Menu -> System Preferences) and choose “Users & Groups” (or on prior versions of OS X, click on the “Accounts” icon)
+- Choose “Users & Groups” (or on prior versions of Mac OS X, click on the “Accounts” icon)

 - Now you’ll see the Applications folder contents in front of you, simply scroll through and select the application you want to load on start, and click “Add” to choose that app to open on startup of the Mac